The Economic Analysis of Law

 A governance structure may be more or less differentiated from other institutions (such as those governing exchange or reproduction) in a society.
 Hart considered two extremes: a simple society with no differentiation of governance from other institutions and modern, municipal legal systems that have distinct institutions for adaptation, policing, adjudication, and sanctioning.
 Indeed, a society such as the United States has multiple legislative, executive and judicial institutions that relate in complex ways.

-We may follow Hart in elaborating the second dimension of the mechanism of internal bureaucratic control.
+The mechanism of internal control refers to the character type that the governance institutions (seek to) select for public officials.
+As noted above, governance depends on who occupies official roles; governance structures function differently when public officials are self-interested rather than when they are conscientious.
 Hart contrasted two motivations for compliance with law or legal obligations: incentives that rely on the self-interest of individuals and acceptance of rules as guides to action.
 For Hart, law required that a core set of public officials had to accept the rule of recognition as an authoritative guide to action.

 Political economy, by contrast, aims to explain all legal phenomena in terms of the self-interest of agents.
 This analytic strategy precludes a Hartian account of law; legal rules cannot play any role in the explanation of behavior of either private individuals or public officials because no agent has the relevant internal attitude towards the rule.
 An individual faced with a choice considers the costs and benefits that each option presents to her.
 These costs and benefits will include “legal costs and benefits” but these costs and benefits are not determined by rules; they are the result of the incentives that private and public officials face.
 Rules are only rules of thumb that express the response of average individuals under normal circumstances to particular events.
 Which rules of thumb are used, of course, may greatly affect the social equilibrium achieved in a particular jurisdiction.